Finding Moral Courage in Difficult Times

 I invite you to think of moments in your own work that felt morally challenging.
 Here are a few examples:

 - Jing Mei, a front-line worker in social services, is instructed to use a revised script during intake.
-Although this script meets all current standards, in practice it feels abrupt with individuals who are already distressed.
+Although this script technically meets all current standards, in practice it feels abrupt with individuals who are already distressed.

 - Amrit works in developmental services and has been instructed to reduce the length of support sessions due to workload pressures.
 They comply but feel uneasy ending conversations abruptly with individuals who are in visible distress.